Krnsand/portfolio1_plant_care/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Plants Care.
 The links will open to a new tab to allow easy navigation for the user.
-It is featured on all three pages.
   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer](https://github.com/Krnsand/portfolio1_plant_care/blob/main/readme_images/footer.png)